eggshell/openwest2017_notes/day1.md

 * Explaining unit vs. integration tests and how CI works.
 Pretty rudimentary overview of TDD (not incredibly useful for me).

-* You should publish docs for your API wrapper (duh).
-Use something that will translate comments to docs automagically (duh).
+* You should publish docs for your API wrapper (review).
+Use something that will translate comments to docs automagically (review).

-* Use readthedocs (duh).
+* Use readthedocs (review).

-* Push to pypi (duh).
+* Push to pypi (review).

-**note**: `duh` in the above usage just means `I've already done this, but it's good to be teaching people about it and it is certainly important`.
-I couldn't think of a better, less condescending shorthand.
+**note**: `review` in the above usage just means `I've already done this, but it's good to be teaching people about it and it is certainly important`.

 ## Deploying a Baremetal Cloud is not Easy (Julia Kreger)